Sunday, April 29, 2018

 Lord, You are!
 And this is sufficient for us, to live by, to go on hoping every day, to walk in this world, not to choose the wrong road of being closed and lonely.
-Yes, You are forever and from all time; you are constant, O Jesus!
+Yes, You are forever and from all time; You are constant, O Jesus!
 Your being is our constant gift; it is an ever ripe fruit that feeds and strengthens us in You, in Your presence.
-Lord, open our heart, open our being to your being; open us to life with the mysterious power of your Word.
-Help us to listen, to eat and savour this food for our souls, which is indispensable for us!
-Send us the good fruit of your Spirit so that He may bring about in us that which we read and meditate about you.
+Lord, open our heart, open our being to Your being; open us to life with the mysterious power of Your Word.
+Help us to listen, to eat and savor this food for our souls, which is indispensable for us!
+Send us the good fruit of Your Spirit so that He may bring about in us that which we read and meditate about You.

 a) To place the passage in its context:

-These few verses are part of the great discourse of Jesus to his disciples during that intimate moment of the last supper and they begin with verse 31, chapter 13, and proceeding up to the end of chapter 17.
-This passage has a very tight, deep and inseparable unity, unequalled in the Gospels and sums up the whole of Jesus' revelation in his divine life and in the mystery of the Trinity.
-It is the text that says that which no other text in the Scriptures is capable of saying concerning Christian life, its power, its tasks, its joys and pains, its hopes and its struggle in this world in the Church.
-Just a few verses, but full of love, that love to the very end that Jesus chose to live for his disciples, for us, even to this day and forever.
-In the strength of this love, the supreme and definitive gesture of infinite tenderness, which includes all other gestures of love, the Lord bequeaths to his disciples a new presence.
+These few verses are part of the great discourse of Jesus to His disciples during that intimate moment of the last supper and they begin with chapter 13, verse 31, and proceed up to the end of chapter 17.
+This passage has a very tight, deep and inseparable unity, unequaled in the Gospels, and sums up the whole of Jesus' revelation in His divine life and in the mystery of the Trinity.
+It is the text that says what no other text in the Scriptures is capable of saying concerning Christian life, its power, its tasks, its joys and pains, its hopes and its struggle in this world in the Church.
+Just a few verses, but full of love.
+That love to the very end that Jesus chose to live for His disciples, and for us, even to this day and forever.
+In the strength of this love, the supreme gesture of infinite tenderness, which includes all other gestures of love, the Lord bequeaths to His disciples a new presence.
 A new way of being.
-By means of the parable of the vine and its branches and the proclamation of the wonderful verb remain, repeated several times, Jesus initiates his new story with each one of us called indwelling.
-He is no longer with us, because he is going back to the Father, yet he remains within us.
+By means of the parable of the vine and its branches and the proclamation of the wonderful verb remain, repeated several times, Jesus initiates His new story with each one of us called indwelling.
+He is no longer with us, because He is going back to the Father, yet He remains within us.

 b) To assist us in the reading of the passage:

 vv.
-1-3: Jesus reveals himself as the true vine, which brings forth good fruit, excellent wine for his Father, who is the vinedresser and who reveals to us, his disciples, the braches, that we must remain united to the vine so as not to die and so as to bear fruit.
-The pruning, which the Father accomplishes on the branches by means of the Word, is a purification, a joy, a chant.
+1-3: Jesus reveals Himself as the true vine, which brings forth good fruit and excellent wine for His Father who is the vinedresser.
+He reveals to us, His disciples, the branches, that we must remain united to the vine so as not to die and to bear fruit.
+The pruning, which the Father accomplishes on the branches by means of the Word, is a purification, a joy, and a chant.

 vv.
-4-6: Jesus passes on to his disciples the secret of being able to continue to live in an intimate relationship with him; that is by remaining.
-As He lives in them and remains in them and is no longer external to them or with them, so also they must remain in Him, inside Him.
-This is the only way to be completely consoled, to be able to hold on to this life and bear good fruit, that is, love.
+4-6: Jesus passes on to His disciples the secret of being able to continue to live in an intimate relationship with Him by remaining.
+As He lives in them and remains in them, and is no longer external to them or with them, so they must also remain in Him, inside Him.
+This is the only way to be completely consoled, to be able to hold on to this life and bear good fruit which is love.

 v.
-8: Once more, Jesus calls us to Himself, asks us to follow him, to be always his disciples.
-The remaining brings forth mission, the gift of life for the Father and for the neighbour; if we really remain in Jesus, then we shall also really remain in the midst of our brothers and sisters, as gift and as service.
+8: Jesus calls us to Himself, asks us to follow Him, and to be always His disciples.
+The remainder brings forth mission, the gift of life for the Father and for the neighbor.
+If we really remain in Jesus, then we shall really remain in the midst of our brothers and sisters, as gift and as service.
 This is the glory of the Father.

 c) The text: